To submit your Community Event, click here.

 WIC does not affect immigration status for anyone who is currently in the U.S.

-the following locations are offering food supplies to individuals and families in need.
-One-tim euse per event.
-Identification and proof of your situation may be required at or prior to event.
 Food resources are limited and events are subject to change.
 Please contact organizer to check status.

 Check out FoodFinder.us or use the APP to find food resources near you.